hapax/hapax.github.io/assets/teaching.md

 maths.
 I don't debate this, though I think there are better ways to do it than walking through scrubland.
-But the real problem here is that the scrubland never ends.
+But the real problem here is that *the scrubland never ends*.
 What appear to be features on the horizon are just shrubs of a different colour, and I'll give some examples below.